jonathan-annett/pirple4/README.md

 this means there will be many evolutions of the code before it is complete. this isn't the only way to use ZEDAPP (https://github.com/zedapp/zed), i just decided to try doing it this way for this project, instead of working locally and then commiting the project once at the end.

+(zedapp is written entirely in javascript and uses node-webkit as it's engine which is basically nodejs with a custom version of the chromium project)

 The Assignment (Scenario):